PostHog/posthog.com/contents/handbook/strategy/overview.md

 While there is value in the items on the right, we value the items on the left more.

-**Self-serve vs. Enterprise**
+**High-growth startups vs. Enterprise**

-* _Self-serve_: focus on acquiring more high quality self-serve customers (who may start using for free) over big ticket contracts, so we can get better feedback and learn faster.
+* _High-growth startups_: focus on acquiring more high-growth customers (who may start using for free) over big-ticket contracts from slower-moving organizations that require long procurement processes.
+So we can continue to win through our product-led growth motion, get better feedback and learn faster.

 **Opinionated vs. Flexible**